ipnz/Docs/Policies/Envrionment.md

 # Environment

 **Table of Contents**

-1. 1. **Problems Identified**
-  1. 1.1.Clean energy and green technology
-  2. 1.2.Minerals exploitation
-  3. 1.3.Smart technology
-  4. 1.4.Green data centres
-  5. 1.5.Ewaste
-  6. 1.6.Natural environment
-  7. 1.7.Carbon pricing

-1. 2. **Relevant Data/Research**
-  1. 2.1.Clean energy and green technology
-  2. 2.2.Minerals exploitation
-  3. 2.3.Smart technology
-  4. 2.4.Green data centres
-  5. 2.5.Ewaste
-  6. 2.6.Natural environment
-  7. 2.7.Carbon pricing

-1. 3. **Examples of Global Leadership**
-  1. 3.1.Clean energy and green technology
-  2. 3.2.Minerals exploitation
-  3. 3.3.Smart cities
-  4. 3.4.Green data centres
-  5. 3.5.Ewaste
-  6. 3.6.Natural environment
-  7. 3.7.Carbon pricing

-1. 4. **Policy Proposals**
-  1. 4.1.Boost clean energy and green technology
-  2. 4.2.Minimise harm from resource extraction
-  3. 4.3.Develop smart cities, homes and transport
-  4. 4.4.Set up a green data centre
-  5. 4.5.Tackle ewaste
-  6. 4.6.Enhance environmental protection
-  7. 4.7.Carbon pricing

-1. 1. **Problems Identified**
-  1. **1.1**** Clean energy and green technology                **
+1. Problems Identified

+  1.1.
+Clean energy and green technology

+  1.2.
+Minerals exploitation

+  1.3.
+Smart technology

+  1.4.
+Green data centres

+  1.5.
+Ewaste

+  1.6.
+Natural environment

+  1.7.
+Carbon pricing

+2. Relevant Data/Research

+  2.1.
+Clean energy and green technology

+  2.2.
+Minerals exploitation

+  2.3.
+Smart technology

+  2.4.
+Green data centres

+  2.5.
+Ewaste

+  2.6.
+Natural environment

+  2.7.
+Carbon pricing

+3. Examples of Global Leadership

+  3.1.
+Clean energy and green technology

+  3.2.
+Minerals exploitation

+  3.3.
+Smart cities

+  3.4.
+Green data centres

+  3.5.
+Ewaste

+  3.6.
+Natural environment

+  3.7.
+Carbon pricing

+4. Policy Proposals

+  4.1.
+Boost clean energy and green technology

+  4.2.
+Minimise harm from resource extraction

+  4.3.
+Develop smart cities, homes and transport

+  4.4.
+Set up a green data centre

+  4.5.
+Tackle ewaste

+  4.6.
+Enhance environmental protection

+  4.7.
+Carbon pricing

+## 1. Problems Identified

+### 1.1 Clean energy and green technology

 There is both an immediate need as well as significant opportunity for New Zealand to shift focus from finite fossil fuels to renewable energy sources and green technologies.
 Currently there is a lack of vision, leadership, and long-term commitment to benefit from the global shift to green energy and technologies.
 Potential export revenues and jobs lie untapped.

 Co-ordinated efforts are required for a "whole-economy" transformation.
 There is now an urgent need to plan a gradual and economically sustainable strategy for weaning the country off fossil fuels.
 There is a wide range of new energy generating technologies that need to be assessed and costed to determine their applicability to New Zealand.

-1.
-  1. **1.2**** Minerals exploitation**
+### 1.2 Minerals exploitation

 Uncertainty surrounds some of the techniques and processes being used to accelerate the extraction of hydrocarbons and other minerals from New Zealand's on- and off-shore environments.
 These include deep-sea oil exploration, hydraulic fracturing (fracking), land-farming of hydrocarbon waste, undersea mining, deep-well injection of wastes, and onshore mining of minerals.

 The democratic right to protest against offshore oil exploration has been curtailed by the Government.
 It has also made offshore drilling resource consent applications non-notifiable (not requiring public announcements and giving people the right to object or put forward their views).

-1.
-  1. **1.3**** Smart technology**
+### 1.3 Smart technology

 The development of smart cities has insufficient focus and priority.
 They continue to be seen as "nice to have" side projects rather than being at the heart of a city's future.
 The recreation of Christchurch presents an opportunity to build a globally leading smart city.

 Smart homes are slow to emerge with issues related to standards, regulations, interoperability and privacy.
 Little leadership or guidance exists to build smart home networks, in particular greenfield developments.
 New Zealand faces mid- to long-term transport problems because of an over-emphasis on roads, the decline of rail, and a lack of government interest in modern urban public transport systems.

-1.
-  1. **1.4**** Green data centres**
+### 1.4 Green data centres

 Energy consumption by the Internet industry is increasingly coming under scrutiny.
 With New Zealand's moderate climate and renewable energy sources, there is an opportunity to build world-class green data centres and attract major global Internet companies.
 Proaction is required to attract the first such company and then support the development of an Internet business ecosystem around green data centres.

-1.
-  1. **1.5**** E-waste**
+### 1.5 E-waste

 New Zealand has successfully made sporadic and one-off efforts to promote recycling and responsible disposal of electrical and electronic waste, such as TV Takeback and e-Day.
 However, the country has fallen behind others in developing a long-term, sustainable solution.

 The Ministry for the Environment is consulting on whether it should intervene to make it compulsory for parties involved to create a product stewardship scheme.
 Community groups are generally viewing this as positive but want earlier action.

-1.
-  1. **1.6**** Natural environment**
+### 1.6 Natural environment

 Biodiversity is under threat in New Zealand, especially in the country's conservation estate.
 The role of the Department of Conservation has been compromised by cutbacks and a market-led philosophy.